viamrobotics/docs/docs/services/frame-system/_index.md

 ![Camera oriented .5 degrees OX shown in the Frame System Editor](/services/frame-system/demo_camera_edited_2.png)

-Now that the frame system is accurately configured with the machine's spatial orientation, [motion service](/services/motion/) methods that take in reference frame information can be utilized.
+Now that the frame system is accurately configured with the machine's spatial orientation, [motion service](/services/motion/) methods that take in reference frame information can be used.

 ### Display options